lkarra2/FittsLaw/ReadMe.md

 Read Me - Fitt's Law Experiment
 *******************************

+Download the project at https://github.com/lkarra2/FittsLaw

-The Project is broken into 2 Modules:
+This Project is broken into 2 Modules:

  circledata
 	CaptureData - Stores all data for each click